FriendsOfSymfony/FOSElasticaBundle/README.md

 If you use listeners to update your index, you may need to validate your entities before you index them (e.g. only index "public" entities).
 Typically, you'll want the listener to be consistent with the provider's query criteria.
-This may be achieved by using the `is_indexable_callback` config parameter:
+This may be achieved by using the `is_indexable_callback_class` config parameter:

                         persistence:
                             listener:
-                                is_indexable_callback: "isPublic"
+                                is_indexable_callback_class: "isPublic"

-If `is_indexable_callback` is a string and the entity has a method with the specified name, the listener will only index entities for which the method returns `true`.
+If `is_indexable_callback_class` is a string and the entity has a method with the specified name, the listener will only index entities for which the method returns `true`.
 Additionally, you may provide a service and method name pair:

                         persistence:
                             listener:
-                                is_indexable_callback: [ "%custom_service_id%", "isIndexable" ]
+                                is_indexable_callback_class: [ "%custom_service_id%", "isIndexable" ]

-In this case, the callback will be the `isIndexable()` method on the specified service and the object being considered for indexing will be passed as the only argument.
+In this case, the callback_class will be the `isIndexable()` method on the specified service and the object being considered for indexing will be passed as the only argument.
 This allows you to do more complex validation (e.g. ACL checks).

-As you might expect, new entities will only be indexed if the callback returns `true`.
-Additionally, modified entities will be updated or removed from the index depending on whether the callback returns `true` or `false`, respectively.
+As you might expect, new entities will only be indexed if the callback_class returns `true`.
+Additionally, modified entities will be updated or removed from the index depending on whether the callback_class returns `true` or `false`, respectively.
-The delete listener disregards the callback.
+The delete listener disregards the callback_class.

 > **Propel** doesn't support this feature yet.